mark7/keybounce-detect/README.md

 "./keybounce-detect 50000"

+Once you've determined the time on the bounce, you can select an appropriate setting to have the current session of Xorg filter out the keybouncing via "xkbset bouncekeys <milliseconds>".

 ## Caveats

 It's a terminal application, so it can't look for modifier keys.
 Could be possible to make an X11 version.